cellgeni/docs/docs/source/about.rst

 User-oriented
 ~~~~~~~~~~~~~

 We value our users not only as our customers (we use `Jira Service Desk <https://www.atlassian.com/software/jira/service-desk>`_ for all of the users' requests) but also as the most important source of ideas and feedback.
-Anyone can either email us on ``cellgeni [at] sanger.ac.uk`` or talk to us in `our Mattermost group <https://mattermost.sanger.ac.uk/cellgeninf>`_ (Sanger users can login using their Sanger credentials).
+Anyone can either email us on ``cellgeni [at] sanger.ac.uk`` or talk to us in the `Cellular Genetics Slack workspace <https://sanger-cellgen.slack.com>`__ (Sanger users can login using their Sanger credentials).

 Feedback
 ~~~~~~~~